International-Data-Spaces-Association/IDS-AppStore/docs/pages/deployment/configuration-of-app-store.md

  ```
  docker-compose up
  ```
- 6. Then, you will be access your app store sever with `https://yourAppStoreURL`.
+ 6. Then, you will be access your app store UI with `https://yourAppStoreHostname`, e.g., https://appstrore.srv.com.
+The app store APIs can be accessed at https://yourAppStoreHostname/api.
+As well as, the app store swagger UI can be found at https://yourAppStoreHostname/api/docs.
 Also, make sure that you allow the access to your server from outside, if it is running behind a firewall or a proxy server.